Key criteria points

 Where CQC applications have to be made, these timescales can vary, although your finance should be agreed within the above timescales.

-For homes that are offering specialist care, smaller homes are still popular with lenders, offering their best rates to profitable homes under 28 beds.
+For homes that are offering specialist care, such as dementia or disability, smaller homes are still popular with lenders, there are no minimum number of rooms for this type of funding.

 Where funding is required for an elderly care home that is under 28 beds, we can still offer funding and of course, still work on your behalf to secure the best possible rates.

 Lenders remain very positive about the care home sector, with strong businesses, or strong applicants proving to be a safe bet.
-If you’ve got a well-performing care or nursing home business, or a good reputation for managing in the sector, lenders will be keen to support you.
+If you have a well-performing care or nursing home business, or a good reputation for managing in the sector, lenders will be keen to support you.